sowjanyakake5/Data-Analysis-Porfolio-Projects/README.md

 *	How digitcreating the numeric representation of non numeric featuresal media could affect their marketing tactics?

 ### Movie data Correlation in Python:
-Analyzed the Movie Industry Data set from Kaggle and perform the correlation analysis using Python.
+Analyzed the Movie Industry Data set from Kaggle and performed the correlation analysis using Python.
 * Cleaning the raw data using Pandas
 * Scatter plot for budget and gross features using Matplotlib and Seaborn.
 * Understanding the Correlation betweeen budget and gross by plotting a Heat Map.